OHSUBD2K/BDK14-Ontologies-101/docs/index.md

 _Note: some screenshots may appear different if you are using a prior version of Protégé._

-# Dowloading Protégé
+#### Dowloading Protégé

-To download Protégé, go to: http://protege.stanford.edu/
+To download Protégé, go to: [http://protege.stanford.edu/](http://protege.stanford.edu/)

-# Starting Protégé
+### Starting Protégé

 When you start Protégé you are presented with a default empty ontology.
-Note that command line users on the Mac can type &quot;open &lt;FILE&gt;.owl&quot; to open the ontology in Protégé.
+Note that command line users on the Mac can type “open <FILE>.owl” to open the ontology in Protégé.

 Figure1

 We will begin by clicking into the Ontology IRI field and providing an IRI.
 The IRI will be used to identify our ontology on the Web.
-You can set the IRI to anything you want at this stage, for this tutorial we will use &quot;http://purl.obolibrary.org/obo/owl-tutorial/ao-workshop.owl&quot;
+You can set the IRI to anything you want at this stage, for this tutorial we will use "http://purl.obolibrary.org/obo/owl-tutorial/ao-workshop.owl"

 Figure2

 You will also want to save this ontology file to your computer.
-Under the &quot;File&quot; menu select &quot;Save&quot;.
+Under the File menu select Save.
 Use the next dialog box to specify the format of your ontology file.

 Figure 3

 Protégé allows you to save your ontology in a variety of OWL formats, including the OBO 1.2 flat file format.
 We recommend that you save your ontology in RDF/XML, as this is the most stable format to work with in Protégé.
 You can always choose to export your file in one of the other formats later.
-Click &quot;OK&quot; to continue.
-Name your ontology, perhaps &quot;tutorial.owl&quot;.
+Click OK to continue.
+Name your ontology, perhaps tutorial.owl.
 Choose a location on your computer to save your ontology.

-## The Protégé UI
+#### The Protégé UI

 The Protégé interface follows a basic paradigm of Tabs and Panels.
 By default, Protégé launches with the main tabs seen below.
 The layout of tabs and panels is configurable by the user.
 The Tab list will have slight differences from version to version, and depending on your configuration.
 It will also reflect your customizations.